calebdinsmore/edusports-site/misc/constitution.md

 -   Second offense: owner's team will receive 0 points for the week and a loss.
 -   Third offense and up: possible expulsion from the league at commissioner's discretion.

-# Article IX - Scoring
+# Article X - Scoring

 This article specifies scoring rules for both sides of the field.
 See Article X Section 2 for instructions on making changes to this article.